Java performance testing is essential for ensuring that applications run smoothly under heavy load and high traffic.

 - Error Rate and Fault Tolerance: The error rate indicates the number of requests that failed to serve.
 Fault Tolerance is the system’s ability to continue functioning correctly even when an application fails or encounters issues.
 A fault-tolerant system can handle errors gracefully without crashing or losing data.

-Note: You can find these metrics on the performance testing report.
+Note: You can find these metrics on the load testing report.

 Common Java Performance Problems